 But these skills take a little practice to master.
 So, teaching kids how to do it and having it ingrained in their day-to-day is one of the best lessons we can teach them.

-1 // When you wake up, be on your own and for two minutes
+When you wake up, be on your own and for two minutes.

 Lie or sit down and close your eyes and focus on breathing slowly in and out and from the bottom of your belly.

-And then close your eyes and imagine each one and why you are grateful for it.
+Each day, write a list of 5 things that you are grateful for and then close your eyes and imagine each one and why you are grateful for it.

 Try this at least once a day to practice mindful eating, which means you will be more aware of what you are eating and why!